Praseetha-KR/imagineer/src/_posts/2015-05-12-building-opencv-from-source-for-osx.markdown

 ---
 layout: post
-title:  "Setting up OpenCV in OSX"
+title:  "Building OpenCV from source for OSX"
 date:   2015-05-12 11:52:00
 categories: blog
 ---

-This article explain how did I setup OpenCV in Mac OSX (Mavericks).
+This article explain how I did the setup of OpenCV in Mac OSX (Mavericks).

 ##Pre-requisite: Install CMake